detekt/detekt/SECURITY.md

 ## Reporting a Vulnerability

 Please report vulnerability to security@detekt.dev.
+We commit to respond within 2 weeks.
+You may also find us in #detekt channel of [kotlinlang Slack](https://kotlinlang.slack.com/).
-If you have already reported on vulnerability disclosure platform, please include its link in the email.
+If you have already reported on vulnerability disclosure platform, please include its link in the report.